Guarding the Sense Doors

 in the seen will be merely the seen; in the heard will be merely the heard; in the thought will be merely the thought; in the known will be merely the known.

-When this is the case, you won’t be ‘by that’.
-When you’re not ‘by that’, you won’t be ‘in that’.
-When you’re not ‘in that’, you won’t be in this world or the world beyond or in between the two.
+When this is the case, you won’t be by that.
+When you’re not by that, you won’t be in that.
+When you’re not in that, you won’t be in this world or the world beyond or in between the two.

 Just this is the end of suffering.